Piano Concerto No. 2 (Rachmaninoff): III. Allegro scherzando

 The last movement opens with a short orchestral introduction that modulates from E major (the key of the previous movement) to C minor, before a piano solo leads to the statement of the agitated first theme.

-After the original fast tempo and musical drama ends, a short transition from the piano solo leads to the second lyrical theme in B♭ major is introduced by the oboe and violas.
+After the original fast tempo and musical drama ends, a short transition from the piano solo leads to the oboe and violas introducing a second lyrical theme in B♭ major.
 This theme maintains the motif of the first movement's second theme.
 The exposition ends with a suspenseful closing section in B♭ major.

 After that an extended and energetic development section is heard.
 The development is based on the first theme of the exposition.
 It maintains a very improvisational quality, as instruments take turns playing the stormy motifs.

 In the recapitulation, the first theme is truncated to only 8 bars on the tutti, because it was widely used in the development section.
 After the transition, the recapitulation's 2nd theme appears, this time in D♭ major, half above the tonic.
 However, after the ominous closing section ends it then builds up into a triumphant climax in C major from the beginning of the coda.
 The movement ends very triumphantly in the tonic major with the same four-note rhythm ending the Third Concerto in D minor.